1990 Plainfield tornado: Event summary

 Continuing to move to the southeast, starting at about 3:15 p.m., the supercell spawned the principal tornado, touching down near Oswego in Kendall County, and rapidly strengthening into a F2 and F3 tornado as it approached Will County.
 The tornado traveled southeast into Wheatland Township, Will County, near the Wheatland Plains subdivision, northwest of Plainfield.

-At 3:25 p.m.
-CDT in Wheatland Township, the tornado damaged nearly all of the homes in the Wheatland Plains subdivision where there were several injuries, including one child who had to be airlifted to Loyola University Hospital in Maywood and later died of injuries.
+At 3:25 p.m. in Wheatland Township, the tornado damaged nearly all of the homes in the Wheatland Plains subdivision where there were several injuries, including one child who had to be airlifted to Loyola University Hospital in Maywood and later died of injuries.
 Twelve homes were destroyed in Wheatland Plains.

 Past Wheatland Plains, the tornado continued to strengthen as it tore across open farmland, and reached F5 intensity in this area.
 A narrow swath of very intense ground scouring was observed, as mature corn crop was completely stripped from the ground, leaving nothing but bare soil behind.
 Several inches of topsoil were removed as well.
 As the tornado crossed US-30, a 20-ton tractor-trailer was thrown more than half a mile from the road, killing the driver.
 Three other motorists were killed in this area as their vehicles were thrown from the road.
 Some cars were picked up and carried considerable distances through the air.
 It was determined that the tornado reached its peak strength in this area, and the F5 rating was based on the extreme ground scouring that occurred.
 Beyond this point, the ground scouring became less pronounced as the tornado weakened slightly as it approached Plainfield at high-end F4 intensity.

 The tornado struck Plainfield, Illinois, around 3:28 p.m.
-Around 3:30 p.m. the tornado directly struck the Plainfield High School, killing three people, including a science teacher and two maintenance workers.
+Around 3:30 p.m. the tornado directly struck the Plainfield High School, killing a science teacher and two maintenance workers.
 Students who had been out practicing for the fall football programs ran into the high school to take shelter a few minutes before the storm hit.
 After an alarm was pulled by a dean in the main office, the volleyball players preparing for a game in the gymnasium rushed to the nearest door and took shelter in the hallway.
 It has been reported that as soon as the last player was through the door, a coach quickly closed it, only for it to be immediately ripped back off by the storm.
 The gymnasium proceeded to fall apart and crash down, which filled the gap in the doorway.
 They took shelter in the same hallway as the football team, and once the tornado had passed, that was the only hallway left standing in the building.